khalidmammadov/khalidmammadov.github.io/spark/hooks.md

 ```shell
 ./spark/bin/spark-shell --conf spark.extraListeners=AdHocListener --conf spark.driver.extraClassPath=extrajars/sparkhook_2.12-0.1.0-SNAPSHOT.jar
 ```
-when we run it should emit standard messages and one extra which is the app name (Spark shell):
+when we run, it should emit standard messages and one extra which is the app name (Spark shell):
 ```shell
 Setting default log level to "WARN".
 To adjust logging level use sc.setLogLevel(newLevel).
 For SparkR, use setLogLevel(newLevel).